honmanyau/freecodecamp-meeting-app/README.md

 ## freeCodeCamp Project—Build a Nightlife Coordination App
-This meeting app was created in fulfilment of the Build a Nightlife Coordination App project of the freeCodeCamp Curriculum.
+This meeting app was created in fulfilment of the Build a Nightlife Coordination App project of the freeCodeCamp Curriculum and originally submitted on 2017.09.05.
+A demo can be found [here](https://freecodecamp-meet.glitch.me/).
+Please kindly note that the app is currently not mobile friendly.
+Some operations that involves Cloud Functions could take 10—15 seconds to initialise (cold start).